-An estimated eight million children still live in institutions across the world.
+An estimated 5.4 million children still live in institutions across the world.
 Deinstitutionalisation involves strengthening and developing services to prevent children being separated from families.
 It involves closing down institutions; including children in society and in their communities; and giving them their right to a family.
 This film is about the people who know that there is an alternative to institutional care, and who are working hard to make it happen.
 These are their stories, in their own words.

 Directed, produced, and edited by Niamh Heery (Swansong Films), who worked closely with our Bulgaria and Colombia offices to gather footage from two real institutions in very different countries, Together We Stared at the Moon highlights the urgent issue of institutionalisation and the tireless and diverse work taking place to end the practice.